Emmanwright/hello-world/README.md

 # hello-world
-This is my first ever repository that i am making. don't expect it to be amazing.
-Hello All, My name is Emmanuel and i am new to github.com.
-I plan to do computer science in the fall so i thought this would be great practice.
-I like making new friends so lets be friends lol.
+My name is Emmanuel and i am beginner learning how to code.
+Please feel free to provide any feedback on any of my projects that you will make me a better coder.